 Athletes who are approved for funding and are financially supported through the AAP are referred to as Carded Athletes.
 AAP support is referred to as Carding.
-For more information, see the AAP Policies, Procedures and Guidelines (2012) (Accessible PDF) or contact firstname.lastname@example.org.
+For more information, see the AAP Policies, Procedures and Guidelines (2012) (PDF Version, 672 KB) or contact firstname.lastname@example.org.

 The Athlete Assistance Program’s objectives are: